PREngineer/Company-Interview-Exercises/US News & World Report/README.md

 ## Task 2 - (task2.py)

+Based on the description of the task, it seems that I should only concern myself with the code that is put inside the Lambda function.

 This is a Python 3 script that has to be pasted into the Lambda function.

 I am assuming that the Lambda function has all the proper permissions/roles and configurations.